 Employees injured while driving a company car may be able to file both a work injury claim and a car accident claim if they are injured by the negligence of another driver.
 At Spivey Law Firm, Personal Injury Attorneys, P.A., our legal team works hard to help you pursue all possible ways to get benefits after a collision so you are fully compensated for your losses and do not face any financial hardship.

-Get Help for your Company Vehicle Crash
+Get Help for your Crash with Our Fort Myers Company Vehicle Accident Attorney

 Did you know that the victims of company car crashes are entitled to damages for their injuries or the wrongful death of a loved one?
 You can pursue your rightful compensation by working with a who knows how to take advantage of all appropriate sources of recovery under Florida law.
 Contact Randall L. Spivey today to learn how our legal team can help you secure the compensation you deserve.